Showing posts with label work. Show all posts

 Friday, June 23, 2006

 Meadow was worn out after her first week of therapy.
-We went to Winter Park and watched a live Marionette performance of “Aladdin and the Wonderful Lamp” The owner of the Marionette Theater was the man that played Howdy Duty and Bozo the Clown.
+We went to Winter Park and watched a live Marionette performance of "Aladdin and the Wonderful Lamp" The owner of the Marionette Theater was the man that played Howdy Duty and Bozo the Clown.
 We met them both.
-The show was really good, and we sat right up front.
+The show was excellent, and we sat right up front.

 Pinocchio’s Marionette Theater